+This On Demand CEU is a recorded presentation from a previously live webinar event.
 This course reviews restroom design trends for commercial buildings by focusing on sink/lavatory system technology and the sustainability and accessibility trends surrounding them.

 The program will discuss the expanding role architects and designers play in accessible designs – striking a balance between hand washing needs and design flexibility.
 The program compares a variety of sink/lavatory systems and corresponding components.
 It discusses how each component can enhance the sustainably of hand washing functions while still providing style within a space.
 Additionally the course will cover appropriate ADA, LEED and Wellness design criteria.